 2-15 ounce cans of white beans, navy or cannellini beans

 1/2 cup extra virgin olive oil

-1 teaspoon of fresh thyme leaves pulled off stem and 5 basil leaves
+1 teaspoon of fresh thyme leaves pulled off the stem

-Place the beans in a calendar and rinse gently with cool water until in runs clear.
-Drain all the water out and pour into a food processor.
-Add salt, pepper to taste, scallion, and lemon juice and olive oil into a food processor, process until smooth.
+Place the beans in a calendar and rinse gently with cool water until it runs clear.
+Drain all the water out and pour it into a food processor.
+Add salt, pepper to taste, scallion, and lemon juice, and olive oil into a food processor, process until smooth.
 Adjust the seasoning adding more salt if necessary.